ikmich/db2objection/README.md

 - cli update: `--case` is now a string option, replacing --camelCase.
 - New cli option: `--dir` to specify where model object files will be generated.
 - Specify multiple tables for --table cli flag

-### 0.1.11

-- New cli command: `test-connection` to check that the db configuration is setup properly.
-- Fix outdated README contents.

-### 0.1.12
-- Minor bug fixes